Last updated: November 6, 2023

 After Adelina Falls, there are three more waterfalls to be discovered along this pleasant bushwalking trail: Junction Falls, Federal Falls and Cataract Falls.

-They are not very big or overwhelming by any means, but they are very pretty and somewhat unpretentious waterfalls.
+They are not very big or overwhelming by any means, but they are beautiful and somewhat unpretentious waterfalls.

 All of these waterfalls can be accessed via short side trails off the main track.
 The signage is pretty good, but it’s still easy to miss them if you don’t pay attention.